What the Law Says

 When deciding a sentence, a judge must first see whether minimum or maximum sentences have been set for the particular crime.

 In many cases, the law sets out the maximum sentence that can be given for a particular crime or offender.
-For example, a person convicted of offensive behaviour at a professional football match on indictment cannot be sentenced to more than five years imprisonment, or a fine, or both.
+For example, a person convicted of offensive behaviour at a professional football match on a serious charge (on indictment) cannot be sentenced to more than five years imprisonment, or a fine, or both.
 See the law.

 In other cases, the law sets out the minimum sentence that must be given for a particular crime or offender.
 For example, if someone over the age of 18 is convicted in the High Court of a third drug trafficking offence, the law says that they must be sentenced to a minimum of at least seven years’ imprisonment.

 Criminal cases are dealt with in different courts depending on how serious they are.
 It is up to the Crown Office to decide which court a case will be heard in.
 Maximum penalties are set by law for each court.

 Justice of the peace court – up to 60 days’ imprisonment, fines up to £2.5 K, and all community based sentences

 Sheriff court summary (less serious cases) – up to 12 months' imprisonment, fines up to £10 K and all community based sentences

 Sheriff court on indictment (more serious cases) – up to 5 years' imprisonment, unlimited fines, and all community based sentences